Tinnitus doesn't need to spoil your life.

 The Science Behind Habituation

 Research has shown that habituation is the key to tinnitus relief.
 Habituation is the process by which the brain learns to ignore repetitive, non-threatening stimuli.
 It’s the same reason why people living near train tracks stop noticing the rumbling sound of passing trains over time.
-Their brains recognise that the noise is neither useful nor dangerous and automatically filter it out.
+Their brains recognise that the noise is neither useful nor dangerous and automatically filters it out.

 Studies in tinnitus retraining therapy (TRT) have demonstrated that reducing emotional distress and shifting focus away from tinnitus leads to habituation.
 The brain stops treating it as an important signal, and over time, it becomes background noise—just like the ticking clock I mentioned earlier.